 You should really check this beautiful charming island located in Sicilia.
 I would suggest staying more than a couple of days here, since it’s a relaxed, pure transparent water kind of island, almost car-less and not as crowded as Capri, for instance.
 It’s perfect for just walking around, diving and making some nature discoveries.
 The rocky cliffs you’ll find here are a paradise to swim and forget about anything that’s running through your mind!

 I hope I gave you some inspiring ideas if you’re planning on traveling beautiful Italy.
 In my opinion, this country a magical place that deserves a thorough visit at least once in a lifetime.
 Not just because of its amazing history and food (which for sure are going to delight you!), but for the chance you’ll have to interact with the lovely locals, get to know some breathtaking landscapes and immerse into a culture that’s so rich and powerful.
-If you have in mind some other Italian places that everyone should check out, leave them in the comments!
+Why wait?
+Apply for an Italy visa through the right agency to cut off your worries.
+Also, if you have in mind some other Italian places that everyone should check out, leave them in the comments!
 See you next time travelers!

 About Emilia : I’m Emilia Polizzotto.
 I’ve studied Advertisement and PR in college and I’ve always been a lover of animals, the environment and writing!
 It’s great that I can combine these two last things working at U2GUIDE, where local experience and social impact are such an important part of our philosophy for bringing together travelers and local guides.
 Apart from the website, we also want to make this world a better place by writing a blog with all kind of information (tips, interviews, destinations…) about traveling, always in the most sustainable way possible!